During PhD Phase

 1,500–3,000 words

-Pellentesque non dignissim neque.
-Thematic synthesis of key theoretical and empirical work, identifying conflicting findings and positioning your contribution.
+Thematic synthesis of key theoretical and empirical work, identifying conflicting findings, unresolved debates, and positioning your study's contribution relative to what the field already knows.

 Methodology